Are drink calories standing between you and your ideal racing weight?

 And if you limit your alcohol consumption to one or two drinks a day, you can treat yourself to the occasional exception, like when you’re celebrating a great race performance that you achieved in part because you cut the wasteful drinks calories from your diet and got leaner.

-For more information on nutrition, race fueling and weight management from Matt and other top nutrition experts, check out Competitor.com’s Nutrition section.
+For more information on nutrition, race fueling and weight management from top nutrition experts, check out Competitor.com’s Nutrition category.